BattMoTeam/BattMo-gui/README.md

 1. One for the Flask api running on the background.
 Initiate the flask server in a command prompt:

 ```<powershell>
-python api.py
+python flask_api/wsgi.py
 ```

 2. One to initiate the streamlit interface.
 Iniate the streamlit server in another command prompt:

 ```<powershell>
-streamlit run python\Introduction.py
+streamlit run streamlit/Introduction.py
 ```

+Now you can go to 'Localhost:8501' in your browser in order to visualize and use the web-application.

 ## Development structure

 The **BattMo GUI** is build in python using **streamlit**.
-- The *python* directory contains the streamlit app code and a database that stores the parameters used to define an experimental protocol (default values, metadata).
+- The *streamlit* directory contains the streamlit app code and a database that stores the parameters used to define an experimental protocol (default values, metadata).
-- The *BattMoJulia* directory contains the **BattMo** code, in Julia.
-This code is called from the *api.py* file that initiates a Flask server on which the BattMo package will be executed.
+- The *flask_api* directory contains the Julia backend code that runs the **BattMo** package, and the flask code that serves as an api by running the Julia backend code on demand of the streamlit frontend.

 This streamlit app is a multipage app
 (cf [streamlit doc](https://docs.streamlit.io/library/get-started/multipage-apps/create-a-multipage-app)).